-RIM shares update on its business, expects operating loss in Q1Alex Wagner - Deputy Managing Editor, News Desk
+RIM shares update on its business, expects operating loss in Q1Alex Wagner - Editorial Director of News and Content

 BlackBerry manufacturer RIM today provided an update on its business, and in it the company revealed that it's enlisted the help of some banks to evaluate its situation.
 In its fourth quarter 2012 report, RIM said that the next few quarters would likely be rough for it, and today RIM CEO Thorsten Heins reiterated that point, saying that the company's financial performance "will continue to be challenging" over the next several quarters.
 Heins added that due to the competitive marketplace, RIM will likely post an operating loss in its Q1 2013 financial report.

 In its update, RIM also revealed that it hired J.P.
 Morgan Securities LLC and RBC Capital Markets after it released its Q4 2012 results to help the company review its "business and financial performance."
 RIM says that these advisors will help it to evaluate some financial strategies, including chances to form partnerships, licensing opportunities and "strategic business model alternatives."